 *Quick Summary: The author writes about the highs and deep difficulties navigating various aspects of his schooling.*

 If there was anyone who ever hated school more than me, I’d like to meet them.
 I want to ask that person how they survived it.
 I’d pray they did it much, much better than I did.
+Not only did I hate school, I hate the inevitable question – “Why did you hate school?”
+I’ll immediately return to my go-to answer, “I just hated it.”.
+Much more simple than explaining it like I do here.

 Socially, I was a diplomat/peacemaker type.
 Very shy, but just cool and tough enough to talk the bullies out of doing their bully thing, and compassionate enough to help the kids getting bullied learn how to outsmart the mean kids and stand up for themselves.
 Even teaching some kids basic self-defense moves when the need arose.
 I learned to get along with everyone, as I was a racial minority in most of the public schools I attended.
 Not to overplay that, but it did help me a small bit to better understand what it was like to be excluded, even while I tried hard to help others fit in.

 I was regularly awarded high marks, awards, and recognition in school by the state of Virginia, and once we moved, from North Carolina as well.
 My test scores were always exceptionally high, but while I was a smart kid, I was still very lacking in some other ways.
 Looking back, I showed signs of anxiety and OCD as far back as I can remember.
+I was never diagnosed with either, but I certainly exhibited some signs of both.

-My parents insured I was always well read, and they did their best to keep me engaged in reading.
+My parents insured I was always well read, and they did their best to keep me engaged in learning.
 When the Reading Is Fundamental contests came up, I was always the kid that read the most books.
-Not because of the contest, I was already reading that many books on my own without any contests.
+Not because of the contest, I was already reading that many books on my own.
 I’d take a break from reading one thing by reading something else.
 I just loved to read.
 That led to a certain level of knowledge that helped to make the tests in school somewhat easier for me.
 I was a partial autodidact, so most of my education came from sources I found on my own, or things my parents provided for me.
-In an era before the Internet, that usually meant books, and lots of them.
+In an era before the Internet, that usually meant library books, and lots of them.
 I spent a lot of time in libraries.

 I found the educational system I experienced was quite broken and did not respond well to kids like me.
 Actually, kids on the “higher” or “lower” (for lack of better terms) ends of the range always seem to get left out in favor of the majority.
-Perhaps it’s because schools focus on preparing us to become followers, not leaders, so those who think independently, or who aren’t able or willing to conform, find themselves on the outside looking in.
+Perhaps it’s because schools focus on preparing us to become workers, not leaders, so those who think independently, or who aren’t able or willing to conform, find themselves on the outside looking in.
 I’m horrified to think how many of our great thinkers were discouraged because the school system in this country failed to recognize their strengths and teach them right where they were instead of letting them fall through the cracks.

 For the first three years of school, I had good teachers.
 They helped find ways for me to learn more outside of school by recommending books, historical places to visit, and special courses I could attend.
 My parents did the best they could, always providing access to libraries, and even field trips when they were financially able.
 They certainly did their part, and looking back, were probably involved much more than most parents in their child’s education.